 There are many rule changes in the Act, including:

-- Beginning in 2024, catch up contributions to defined contribution plans for employees whose wages exceed $145,000 (indexed for inflation for tax years beginning in 2025) must be designated as Roth contributions.
+- Originally set to begin in 2024, but now beginning in 2026, catch up contributions to defined contribution plans for employees whose wages exceed $145,000 (indexed for inflation for tax years beginning in 2025) must be designated as Roth contributions.

 - Effective for contributions to a defined contribution plan (including 403(b) and governmental 457(b) plans) made after December 29, 2022, employees may elect that employer matching or nonelective contributions be Roth contributions.